Jerome Opeña: Early life

 Opeña was born in the Philippines, and spent most of his childhood in Taiwan, where his father worked for an international agricultural organization that was based there.
 When Opeña was approximately 16, his family moved to the United States, where he has lived ever since.
 Opeña attended art school for four years, and graduated when he was 24 years old.

 Career

 After he graduated from art school, Opeña "floated around for a few years, did a lot of odd jobs here and there and the occasional illustration or concept art job", as well as some comic work.
 Opeña began work full-time in the industry in 2005 when he met Rick Remender, with whom he has collaborated on many of his projects.
 In 2009 he drew Vengeance of the Moon Knight ongoing series with writer Gregg Hurwitz.
-As part of the Marvel NOW! relaunch of Marvel's titles, Opeña teamed with writer Jonathan Hickman to launch The Avengers vol. 5 series in February 2013. he drew The first three issue.
-He drew the Infinity limited series in 2013 with writer Jonathan Hickman.
+As part of the Marvel NOW! relaunch of Marvel's titles, Opeña teamed with writer Jonathan Hickman to launch The Avengers vol. 5 series in February 2013.
+He drew the first three issues.
+He also drew the Infinity limited series in 2013 with writer Jonathan Hickman.